 The State Police maintains all criminal background records and authorizes public access to documents that fall under the Freedom of Information Act.
 However, only government agencies can use fingerprints for background checks.
 The state requires written consent from the subject before running a background check on someone.
 Criminal background checks are subject to state laws regarding access to specific criminal records.
 Criminal background checks in the state are used for employment, government access, licensing and private parties when leasing a property to a new tenant or hiring someone to care for family members.

-Although AR does not require a state-level background check when someone purchases a firearm, they do process one when you apply for a concealed carry permit.
+Although AR does not require a state-level background report when someone purchases a firearm, they do process one when you apply for a concealed carry permit.
 Licensed gun dealers are required by federal law to contact the FBI and use their NICS system to run a full background check on anyone wishing to purchase a gun in the state.
-Private sales are not regulated and do not require a background check.
+Private sales are not regulated and do not require a background report.
 The state performed 222,167 background checks for firearms this year.
 Of those, about half were for handguns and the other half for long guns.

 On average 248,439 gun checks annually are being conducted through NICS in California.

 According to Act 1185 of 2015, codified at Ark.
 Code Ann. § 12-12-1501 et seq., The state allows the general public access to limited criminal records through their Criminal History (ARCH) system.
 Each search costs $24, and the user must include first and last name, along with the date of birth and gender.

 Arkansas considers the misuse of criminal history and background information to be a Class A misdemeanor offense.

 The federal government requires that all background checks used for employment comply with both the Fair Credit Reporting Act (FCRA) and Title VII of the Civil Rights Act of 1964.